When you want to know more about linoleum flooring you may be told that linoleum and vinyl are the same things. That is actually not true.

 Linoleum sheets are available in the form of rolls with a length of 6 feet and a width of 7 inches.
-These huge linoleum sheets are heavy and difficult to manage and thus, may require professional help for installation if you choose them.
+They are rigid and heavy which contributes to the higher difficulty in handling may require professional help for installation if you choose them.

 The subfloor needs to be completely smooth before linoleum sheets can be installed otherwise all kinds of bumps or irregularities will show through the linoleum floor.

-Linoleum tiles are relatively much smaller as compared to linoleum sheets.
-They are easy to install and manoeuvre, so can be a good choice for you if you want to install them yourself.
-They can also be installed on any type of existing subfloor; the only requirement being that the floor is smooth without any bumps or dents.
+Linoleum tiles are relatively compact than linoleum sheets.
+They are easy to install and maneuver, so can be a good choice for you if you want to install them yourself.
+Furthermore, they can be installed regardless of the type of existing subfloor as long as it is smooth.

-Although they are easier to install than linoleum sheets, they do not come in many designs and colours.
+Although they are easier to install than linoleum sheets, they do not come in many designs and colors.
 So your choice of patterns is limited with linoleum tiles.

 Linoleum Click And Float Style

-Using the click and lock mechanism, you can easily create the floating linoleum floor without any professional help.
+Using the click and lock mechanism, you can easily create the floating linoleum floor by yourself without employing the help of contractors.